This the multi-page printable view of this section. Click here to print.

 • it implements RedisProjection revealing the RedisClient used

-• it provides the serial number of the projection via the @ProjectionMetaData annotation
+• it provides the revision number of the projection via the @ProjectionMetaData annotation

 • the handler methods receive an additional RTransaction parameter